bouvet/spring-workshop/README.md

 # Quick introduction to Spring Boot

-The goal of this introduction course is to learn the basics of developing REST API´s using Java and SpringBoot.
+The goal of this introduction course is to learn the basics of developing REST APIs using Java and SpringBoot.

-### Pre requirements
+### prerequisite
-- Have IntelliJ Ultimate installed
+- Install IntelliJ Ultimate
-- Have Maven installed
+- Install Maven
-- Some tool to perform API request (e.g. Postman)
+- Install some tool to perform API request (e.g. Postman)
-- Have Java 11 installed
+- Install Java 11 (this app is not tested for newer java versions, so compatibility with anything other than java 11 is not guaranteed.)

 ### Topics
 - REST API
 - Dependency injection
+- Beans
 - RestController
 - DTO objects
 - JPA